groyseth/Team-Profile-Generator-GR/ReadMe.md

 - [Questions](#questions)

 ## Installation
-You will need to clone this repo. use npm i to install inquirer and install jest.
+You will need to clone this repo.
+Use npm i to install inquirer and install jest.
 Use node index.js to run the project!

 ## Usage
 Use node index.js in the terminal to run the project.